MayamaTakeshi/yate-experiments/README.md

 ## TODO

-The experiments (tests/functional/*.js files) likely are watching all messages for all calls in the system.
+- The experiments (tests/functional/*.js files) likely are watching all messages for all calls in the system.
 Since this is for testing and learning, this is OK.
 But in a production system we would not use this and more likely would ask yate to restrict notification for specific channels we are handling in the script.

+- In the load test, prepare sipp uac and uas to send RTP (we currently only load test SIP signaling).